-With over 19 million renter households burdened by housing costs, it’s safe to say that we’re in the midst of an affordable housing crisis.
-This housing shortage has a widespread impact, costing the American economy approximately $2 trillion a year and slowing GDP growth.
+With over 640,000 Australian households experiencing housing stress, it’s safe to say that we’re in the midst of an affordable housing crisis.
 Prefab construction has been proposed as a solution to this issue.
-We know that prefab has many benefits — from halving project timeframes to reducing hazard exposure on-site by up to 20% — but can it solve America’s housing crisis?
+We know that prefab has many benefits — from halving project timeframes to reducing hazard exposure on-site by up to 20% — but can it solve Australia’s housing crisis?
 Let’s take a closer look at the current housing market to see if prefab construction could offer a viable solution.

 How Can Prefab Help?